 - Instrumentation & Technique Development

-We welcome applications from candidates for the Autumn 2022 entry.
+We welcome applications from candidates for Autumn 2023 entry.
 Ideally, you will hold, or be expected to achieve, a Master’s degree or a 4 year undergraduate degree at 2:1 level (or above) in a relevant subject, e.g. Material Science, Physics, Chemistry, Earth Sciences, Mechanical, Electrical or Chemical Engineering.

-- Click the ‘Apply Now’ button below to complete part one of the application
+- Click the ‘Apply Now’ button at the bottom of this page to complete part one of the application process

 - Prepare 1 PDF file containing; a cover letter, your CV and academic transcripts.
-The file name should be surname_firstname_CDTACM2022.pdf
+The file name should be in the format surname_firstname_CDTACM2023.pdf

-- UK: EPSRC funding covers a tax-free stipend (approx. £17,000) and fees at Home-student rate as well as a research budget.
-As British citizen or EU student with settled or pre-settled status, who has resided in the UK for the past 3 years, you are eligible for the Home-student rate.
+- The EPSRC funding covers the stipend and fees at Home-student rate as well as a research budget.
+As British citizen, Irish citizen or EU student with settled or pre-settled status, who has resided in the UK for the past 3 years, you are eligible for the Home-student rate.
 For more information on settled status go to the gov.uk website.

 You can still apply if you do not fall under these categories but you will need to cover the difference in fees.
-We require information on how you will cover this at the application stage.
-For up to date information on postgraduate research fees go to the university websites: UCL, Imperial College London or Trinity College Dublin.
+We require evidence of ability to cover these costs at the application stage.
+For up to date information on postgraduate research fees go to the university websites: UCL, Imperial College London or Trinity College Dublin

 We will email those candidates shortlisted in early January.
-Interviews will take place in January and February.
+Interviews will take place in January.
 Successful candidates will choose a project after discussions with supervisors.
-Once we have confirmed your project choice, you will need to apply to the university of your lead supervisor.
+Once we confirmed your project choice, you will need to apply to the university of your lead supervisor.
 We will help you with this process.